 - Tom Thum/Tommy Illfigga (QLD) – MC, Beat Boxer, Graffiti Artist, B-boy, Producer

 HOW DO I APPLY?

-Click Here to download the 2014 Application form.
-All applications this year must be received online and contain the following:
+All applications this year must be received through the online form and contain the following:

-- MP3 files of your demo (maximum 3 tracks)
+- A dropbox link with MP3 files of your demo (maximum 3 tracks)